 Regulating unlicensed plant shippers has become a serious issue for the USDA.
 Plants must come from a licensed nursery that has been inspected and must be clearly labelled as plant material and have proof of their nursery certification and inspections and agricultural compliance agreements on the outside of the shipping boxes.
 Some states even use dogs to sniff out unmarked boxes and there are now penalties for the recipient as well as the unlicensed shipper.

-I was pleased to see a non superhot pepper to be the breakout star of the season last year: the Shishito.
+I can never guess what chile will rise to the pinnacle of popularity each year.
+Last season, I couldn't keep Guatemalan chiles in stock.
 Aleppo, Peruvian Ajis and Piri Piri chiles continued to dominate sales, along with the superhots.
 I grow weary thinking of the superhots and the constant claims to have the hottest pepper in the world.
-Many superhots are unstable crosses and I chose not to offer many new superhot varieties this season.
+Many superhots are unstable crosses and I chose not to offer many new superhot varieties because of this.
 I hope this trend of superhot and superhotter chiles will burn itself out.
 While I like to eat very hot things, I also love certain flavors paired with heat.
 Give me an arrivivi gusano or an aji over a superhot anyday.
 I continue to hope for trends that will favor flavor over heat.
 Other bestsellers continued to be all mole' chiles, especially the chilhuacles.
 I already have many orders for those on file so best order early to score mole' chiles.
 I couldn't keep up with the demand for tomatillo plants--they flew out the door.

 Terry and I had to delay our plans to open a chile store at the greenhouse because of the tornado.
 While it is still a work in progress we hope to feature chile related products as well as Indiana made hot sauce and salsas.